wp-insider/simple-membership/simple-membership/readme.txt

 = WIP 3.6.6 =
 - Fixed a typo in the country name "Colombia".
+- Added a new feature to show a terms and conditon checkbox.
+Users must agree to your terms before they can register for an account.
+- Added a new feature to show a privacy policy checkbox.
+Users must agree to your privacy policy before they can register for an account.

 = 3.6.5 =
 - Updated the Swedish translation file.
 Thanks to Andreas Damberg for submitting the translation file.